Thursday, December 26, 2024

 The Seagull Condo Resort is a fairly new long building of 33 identical 3 story units each facing the water.
 The building must be a bit of an eye sore to the homes across the road to the south as the building blocks their view of the water.
 See "Construction begins on controversial Shediac Bridge condos" (CBC 2017).
 Our condo unit is very nicely appointed; both bedrooms, on the top floor, are quite large with a shared bathroom; we were pleased to have a king bed overlooking the water.
 The second floor is the living area with powder room, kitchen, dining and TV/lounging area.
 The ground floor includes a drive in garage and a small entry room.
 Each floor has a balcony or walkout area to the seaside as above.

 Our route here from Quebec City and around the Gaspe Peninsula is not the direct and fastest route.
-Paula asked if we had got lost, "No, we went that way on purpose".
-I was somewhat pleased when we entered New Brunswick though.
+Paula asked if we had went that way on purpose.
+Kate laughed and jokingly replied, "No, we got lost!"
+Although it was the route we had planned I was somewhat pleased when we entered New Brunswick.
 Along the Gaspe it's slow going with a two lane coastal road through many little villages.
 In NB it's a quick drive on a good road through the country miles far away from the beach roads, seas side villages and cottage country.
 The Trans Canada Highway No. 11 from Miramachi to Shediac is a very good, very quick trip.
 Shediac Bridge is an off-ramp exit from No. 11 as a 4 lane expressway just before Shediac proper.

 The purpose of this blog is to just give a sense of where we stayed.
 Read other blogs for our adventures.